 3. Keenly observe how you spend time

 Technological advances have created innumerable marvels, but they have also created distractions that can consume an immense amount of time almost unnoticed.
-There are obvious ones (hours spent on Facebook, watching TV, playing Words with Friends, posting hundreds of photos to Flickr, trolling EBay), and less obvious ones that seem to be productive but that really aren’t worth the investment of time (checking out LinkedIn profiles out of curiosity, frequently tuning in to CNN, obsessively checking email to avoid missing something “important,” getting overly imbedded in text messaging, tweeting just to tweet).
+There are obvious ones (hours spent on Facebook, watching TV, playing Words with Friends, posting hundreds of photos to Flickr, trolling EBay), and less obvious ones that seem to be productive but that really aren’t worth the investment of time (checking out LinkedIn profiles out of curiosity, frequently tuning in to CNN, obsessively checking email to avoid missing something “important,” getting overly embedded in text messaging, tweeting just to tweet).
 Keep a log of how you’re spending your time (literally, mark down the number of minutes you spend on each activity), ask yourself what purpose the activity is serving (“relaxing” is a catchall used too often), and I guarantee you’ll see many ways to free up time.
 Wouldn’t it be better to spend fifteen minutes playing catch with your kid than looking for the cheapest deal on a new camera?

 4. Outsource chores and routine projects